 Consultation on the Commissioning Strategy for People with Learning Disabilities

-This consultation gives you the chance to have your say on how we will design, develop or buy services for people with learning disabilities.
+This consultation gave you the chance to have your say on how we will design, develop or buy services for people with learning disabilities.

 The draft strategy sets out how we will work together with other partners to buy in services that deliver better outcomes for people with learning disabilities, increasing choice and control and supporting them to remain living in their communities.